w-pay/sdk-wpay-android-frames/README.md

 The `app` module of the project contains a sample app that uses the SDK.
 The activities in the sample app document the workflow/usage of the Frames SDK.

-The sample app highlights the ability to combine native controls like buttons with web controls.
+The sample app highlights the ability to combine native controls like buttons with web controls, and doubles as a test harness for development.

 Once a card has been tokenised, the instrument ID is displayed.
 Using that ID the payment instrument can then used.
-THe new instrument will be in the customer's instrument list.
+The new instrument will be in the customer's instrument list.
 To tokenise the same card again, the instrument will need to be removed from the customer's profile first.

 An example of how to use 3DS is also included.
 Apps will need to determine the best way to display